 Section 5.
 Finance and Budget Committee.

-The Finance and Budget Committee shall be composed of the treasurer, who shall serve as chair, the chairman of the Board of Directors and the president.
+The Finance and Budget Committee shall be composed of at least the treasurer, who shall serve as chair, the chairman of the Board of Directors and the president.
 It shall perform such duties as required by the Board of Directors.
 Any changes in the long-term investment strategy of the association must be approved by this committee and the Executive Committee.

 Section 6.
 Technical and Legislative Committee.